Introduction

 Overview of the binary

-That the time where we look at the disassembled main to understand what is happening.
-Radare2 is very good at deciphering through the assembly instructions, We can view the disassembled view with pdf @ main
+That’s the time when we look at the disassembled main to understand what is happening.
+Radare2 is excellent at deciphering through the assembly instructions, We can view the disassembled view with pdf @ main

 We can deduce that the variable s rbp-0x200 is the entered input here.
 Shortly after that we can see that its length is checked strlen, the serial number should be 16 0x10.